 With specialist pathways in broadcast and multimedia journalism, as well as public relations, you’ll have access to one of the country’s leading digital and creative hubs – MediaCity.
-Home to more than a hundred creative organisations, you’ll study with the BBC and ITV as your neighbours.
+Home to more than 100 creative organisations, you’ll study with the BBC and ITV as your neighbours.
 Browse our journalism degree Clearing places below and find your ideal course today.

 Journalism Clearing Degrees

 - TV News Studio – a state-of-the-art news set, with three HD cameras and teleprompters.
-This studio can also be linked to others in the building, enabling live feeds
+This studio can also be linked to others in the building, enabling live feeds.

-- TV Studios – our TV studios have been used by the BBC for a variety of broadcasts, such as the olympics and Christmas music concerts.
-They’re also equipped with the same audio-visual systems used by ITV and Sky
+- TV Studios – our TV studios have been used by the BBC for a variety of broadcasts, such as the Olympics and Christmas music concerts.
+They’re also equipped with the same audio-visual systems used by ITV and Sky.

 - Newsroom – you’ll use this space as a hub to simulate a full working day in a newsroom, covering breaking stories.
-Software includes Avid iNews, Avid Newscutter, Adobe Audition and Premier – all of which are used in industry
+Software includes Avid iNews, Avid Newscutter, Adobe Audition and Premier – all of which are used in industry.

-- Radio Studios – three cutting-edge radio studios, which have been used for live contributions to shows on talkSPORT and Capital
+- Radio Studios – three cutting-edge radio studios, which have been used for live contributions to shows on talkSPORT and Capital.

-Journalism Degree Clearing Places
+Explore Our Journalism Degree Clearing Places

-Our choice of pathways allows you to specialise in the area of journalism that interests you the most, and ensures the best preparation for your future career ambitions.
+Our choice of pathways allows you to specialise in the area of journalism that interests you the most and ensures the best preparation for your future career ambitions.
 We currently offer the following journalism Clearing courses:

 BA (Hons) Journalism (Broadcast)

 Broadcast journalism plays a vital role in society.
 It keeps us informed of what’s going on in the world around us in a way that is accessible to everyone, using key platforms to share the latest news.
-As part of this journalism degree, you’ll learn how to investigate, record, edit and produce news for online, radio and television, with the option to specialise in your preferred subject area as your studies progress.
+As part of this broadcast journalism degree, you’ll learn how to investigate, record, edit and produce news for online, radio and television, with the option to specialise in your preferred subject area as your studies progress.

 BA (Hons) Journalism (Multimedia)